-The S25FS-S family supports 32-bit (4-byte) addresses to enable higher density devices than allowed by previous generation (legacy) SPI devices that supported only 24-bit (3-byte) addresses.
-A 24-bit, byte resolution, address can access only 16-Mbytes (128-Mbits) maximum density.
-A 32-bit, byte resolution, address allows direct addressing of up to a 4-Gbytes (32-Gbits) address space.
+The S25FS512S supports 32-bit (4-byte) addresses to enable higher density devices than allowed by previous generation (legacy) SPI devices that supported only 24-bit (3-byte) addresses.
+A 24-bit, byte resolution, address can access only 16 MBytes (128 Mbits) maximum density.
+A 32-bit, byte resolution, address allows direct addressing of up to a 4 GBytes (32 Gbits) address space.